 She heard some rustling behind her.
 She turned.
 It was her other daughter Leontine staring at her.

-‘Oh, it’s you!’, she exclaimed with a sigh of relief.
+‘Oh, it’s you,’ she exclaimed with a sigh of relief.

-‘May I have some porridge’ she asked, the intonation so similar to her sister’s but mellower, adding, ‘for breakfast this morning, please, mummy?’
+‘May I have some porridge,’ she asked, the intonation so similar to her sister’s but mellower, adding, ‘for breakfast this morning, please, Mummy?’
 Her voice hid a note of excessive comity, thought Anne, unusual for Leontine’s character.

-‘I already have some here’, she answered, overtaken by diverse emotions then she dared add, ’Aeline had porridge too.’
+‘I already have some here,’ she answered, overtaken by diverse emotions, daring to add ’Adeline had porridge too.’

 ‘Yes, I know,’ Leontine replied, her tone brusque now.
 She kept staring down at the surface of the table, clickety-clacking the teaspoon in her cup.
 It was the only noise in the eerie silence in the room.

-She looked into her mother’s eyes and said, ‘I also have a surprise for Andrew on Sunday.’
+‘I also have a surprise for Andrew on Sunday,’ she said looking into her mother’s eyes.

 Tutor’s comment: